Caeli enarrant gloriam Dei… The heavens are telling the glory of God (Ps. 19)

 Also, contrary to this theory, the universe we see shows no signs of slowing down; in fact, if anything, the universe’s expansion is accelerating, due to causes yet unknown (some posit the mysterious dark energy and matter, but that is another story).

-As Chesterton wisely observed, when a man ceases to believe in God (and the ordered cosmos which He created ex nihilo), he will not believe in nothing, but rather in anything.
-Only a harmony of faith and reason allows us to arrive at the fullness of truth.
+For a Catholic, we main thing is to hold to the truths of our Faith, that God created the cosmos ex nihilo, from the smallest to the greatest of creatures.
+As Chesterton wisely observed, when a man ceases to believe in God, he will not believe in nothing, but rather in anything, such as, say, infinite universes.
+Only a harmony of faith and reason allows us to stay sane, rejoice in the beauty of the cosmos, and so continue our pilgrimage towards the fullness of truth.

 In principio creavit Deus caelum et terram…Dixitque Deus: Fiat lux.
 Et facta est lux.